rpm-software-management/dnf-plugins-core/doc/reposync.rst

 ``-p <download-path>, --download-path=<download-path>``
     Root path under which the downloaded repositories are stored, relative to the current working directory.
 Defaults to the current working directory.
 Every downloaded repository has a subdirectory named after its ID under this path.

-``--repo <repoid>``
-    Limit the operation only to the specified repository.
-Can be used multiple times with accumulative effect.